-Future contamination from Fort Ord of those wells is unlikely because groundwater contamination from Fort Ord sources does not affect the 900-Foot Aquifer.
+Future contamination of those wells is unlikely because groundwater contamination from Fort Ord sources does not affect the 900-Foot Aquifer.
 The quality of the Marina Coast Water District wells is also monitored on a regular basis to ensure its future safety.